-We are thrilled to present Joan's compilation in book form.
+We are pleased to present Joan's compilation in book form.
 "I hold the Lion's Paw" available now on Amazon.com.

 THE INNER SOUND CURRENT